syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 #### Add exception appointment to recurrence pattern

-You can change any occurrence appointment which is an exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
+You can change any occurrence appointment which is an exception from the recurrence pattern appointment by using the [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceId.html) property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
-You should add the created exception recurrence appointment to the schedule `DataSource`.
+You should add the created exception recurrence appointment to the schedule [DataSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~DataSource.html).
 {% tabs %}
 {% highlight c# %}
 // Create the new exception date.